Consultation Services

 Illness Management & Recovery

-Kerrin Westerlind, MSW, LICSW, is the Director of Evidence Based Practices at Open Sky Community Services.
-For more than a decade, Kerrin has assisted interdisciplinary teams in the implementation of Evidence Based and Best Practices.
+Kerrin Westerlind, MSW, LICSW, is a Clinical Director at Open Sky Community Services.
+For over twenty years, Kerrin has assisted interdisciplinary teams in the implementation of Evidence Based and Best Practices.
+Kerrin is an expert in Illness Management and Recovery (IMR) and has provided groups, training, consultation and implementation support to agencies across the United States.

 If you are interested in exploring ways The Bridge Training Institute can help you with a new treatment model, a challenging client or a student in critical need, please contact traininginstitute@openskycs.org or at (508-755-0333).